ccsmm78/deattention_with_stml_for_vpr/README.md

 	$ python main.py --mode=test --resume=runsPath/Nov19_12-00-00_vgg16_netvlad --split=test

-The commandline arguments for training were saved, so we shouldnt need to specify them for testing.
+The command line arguments for training were saved, so we should not need to specify them for testing.
 Additionally, to obtain the 'off the shelf' performance we can also omit the resume directory:

 	$ python main.py --mode=test